vk2kvp/GD77-codeplug/README.md

 439.200 is assigned for digital simplex operation.

+<b>Channel Naming Convention</b>
+- DMR-MARC and DMR+ channels are preceeded with a numeral.
+The numbering is random, however, all channels corresponding to a particular repeater have the same prefic numeral.
+- Brandmeister channel names are preceeded with the repeater's callsign (without the VK).
+- Analogue repeaters have only one channel each and so their channel name is simply the repeater's callsign.

 <b>Testing</b> These codeplugs are provided "as is" without support.
 Use them at your own risk.
 Testing has been limited to a GD-77 with Firmware v3.0.6 All editing of the codeplug has been done using using Radioddity GD-77 CPS v2.0.5

 <b>Importing from csv files</b>.
 If you are using a CPS version other then v2.0.5 you can download the csv files used to create this codeplug (GD77_All_AU_DMR+analog.csv.zip) and import the Contacts and Channels into the CPS before writing to the GD-77.
 NOTE that the Contacts must be imported before the Channels.
 Edit and merge the Channels files to suit your local requirements, but do not change the Contacts CSV - the channels depend on it.
 To change a Contact value on a Channels csv, add one (+1) to the Number field value displayed int the Channels_v0.2.csv